 We all remember our first forays on skis—whether we were tykes stumbling on the bunny hill or adults nervously making their way down the mountain, the fact remains that skiing is tough!
 The sport requires a deep understanding of one’s body movements and how to glide with two skis strapped to one’s feet—not something that is gained overnight.
 Thus, skiing with kids is often not the most pleasant activity.
 From cries of wanting to return to the lodge for hot chocolate to constant falls, skiing with kids requires patience, understanding, and, perhaps above all, a love for the sport.
 Below, we’ve compiled nine ways to keep skiing fun when kids are in the picture.
 Follow them for a less stressful—and hopefully much more enjoyable—skiing experience!

-- Think beyond the mountain.
 When you’re taking a ski vacation with kids, skiing is the main activity—but there’s so much more to a mountain than just its ski offerings.
 Many mountains offer opportunities to try family snowmobiling or tubing at night—and give a good discount if you purchased a lift ticket for that day.
 Snow shoeing, spending an evening in the hotel pool, checking out local tourist sites, planning a fun evening dinner, or venturing to a nearby cinema to see a movie are also alternative activities.
+If you are traveling with a healthy budget can can do a full-service or all-inclusive ski lodging, make sure to take advantage of the amenities.
+If you are on more of a budget (like most of us) you can still add tons of variety to your ski trip by doing just a little advance research on what the area as to offer other than skiing.
 Ensuring that kids are having fun beyond their time on the mountain is the key to an enjoyable ski vacation—especially since it takes some kids a bit of time to fully “click” with the sport.